Shoeboxed/api/README.md

 # Shoeboxed Api v2 (beta!)

-**The new Shoeboxed API is a full-featured RESTful web-service that uses OAuth 2.0 for authentication.**
+**The new Shoeboxed API is a full-featured RESTful web service that uses OAuth 2.0 for authentication.**

-Everything is self-service: All you need is a free Shoeboxed account to get started!
+Everything is self-serve: All you need is a free Shoeboxed account to get started!

 The Shoeboxed v2 API empowers developers to:
   + securely integrate Shoeboxed user data seamlessly into your web, mobile or desktop application